ipunkt/laravel-package-manager/README.md

 Just set `$routesNamespace`, `$routesMiddleware` and `$routesFile` to your needs and you are ready to go.
 For registering various routes you should have one provider for each type of routes file (api, web, ...).

+#### Translations

+We provide the `TranslationServiceProvider` for extension.
+You have to set the `$namespace` to your package based identifier.
+The `$translationsFolder` is set to the `resources/lang` by default, you can override it.

+For the new implemented way for json files we also support the `$useJson` flag.
+When `true` the given files have to be json format.

 #### Artisan Commands